openssl/openssl/INSTALL.md

 The seeding method can be configured using the `--with-rand-seed` option, which can be used to specify a comma separated list of seed methods.
-However in most cases OpenSSL will choose a suitable default method, so it is not necessary to explicitly provide this option.
+However, in most cases OpenSSL will choose a suitable default method, so it is not necessary to explicitly provide this option.
 Note also that not all methods are available on all platforms.